CrelioHealth For Diagnostics

 lab-exception-report

 Usually, they also allow you to see where there are scopes for improvement.
-For e.g. if there are lots of bill edits, it may be because there is some issue with the billing process.
+E.g. if there are lots of bill edits, it may be because there is some issue with the billing process.

 You can monitor the QC data from the Levy Jennings charts but also from the LIS waiting list.
 Using this data, the doctor (when approving the report) can see the details of the last QC performed.